This audio was created using Microsoft Azure Speech Services.

 Be yourself at work

-Our LGBTI ERG actively works with three LGBTI non-profit organizations in Rhode Island: Youth Pride RI, Aids Care Ocean State, and Rhode Island Pride.
+Our LGBTI ERN actively works with three LGBTI non-profit organizations in Rhode Island: Youth Pride RI, Aids Care Ocean State, and Rhode Island Pride.

 - Youth Pride RI brings LGBTI youth together with programs free of charge including individual counseling, weekly discussion groups, leadership trainings, social events, and wellness activities.
 We hold food drives every quarter to help Youth Pride RI host their healthy meals free of charge that they provide for the youth group.